0xDBFB7/scientific_standards/README.md

 If the paper were a thesis, this discussion of bibliography would probably be integrated with the new results.
 If the researchers wrote a book, such a bibliography would probably be included, but it's hard to imagine a publisher printing a 500-page experimental design on mosquito repellents.
 However, and so this work must be duplicated anew for every single paper on the subject.
 Things will undoubtedly be missed.

 The effects of good review articles on the literature appear to be well-documented; there is a scarsity.
-This is the reason for the literature.md file; it is encouraged that your literature be added.
+This is the reason for the literature.md and .bib files; it is encouraged that your literature be added.

 <hr>